Prehypertension: Home monitoring

 Home monitoring of blood pressure can be used to monitor and track prehypertensive patients.
-This can help to raise the awareness of the patient and their doctor if their blood pressure levels rise to hypertensive levels.
+This can help to raise the awareness of the patient and his / her doctor if blood pressure levels rise to hypertensive levels.
 Home monitoring can help to avoid white coat hypertension which results in blood pressure levels being elevated due to the presence of a doctor or physician in a "white coat".
-Monitoring at home or work at regular times each day helps diagnose a patient with prehypertension or hypertension.
+Monitoring at home or work at regular times each day helps to diagnose a patient with prehypertension or hypertension.

-The American Heart Association website says, "You may have what's called 'white coat hypertension'; that means your blood pressure goes up when you're at the doctor's office.
+The American Heart Association website says, "You may have what's called 'white coat hypertension'; that means your blood pressure goes up when you're at the doctor's surgery.
 Monitoring at home will help you measure your true blood pressure and can provide your doctor with a log of blood pressure measurements over time.
 This is helpful in diagnosing and preventing potential health problems."

 People using home blood pressure monitoring devices are increasingly also using blood pressure charting software.
 These charting methods provide print outs for the patient's physician and reminders to check blood pressure.